01

 Problem

-As autonomous agents start interacting across networks, it becomes harder to verify identity and detect prompt/operator drift.
-Without durable identity and change history, an agent can impersonate another agent or silently diverge from its authorized configuration.
+As autonomous agents interact across networks, verifying identity and detecting prompt/operator drift becomes difficult.
+Without durable identity and an immutable change history, agents can impersonate others or silently diverge from authorized configurations.

 Solution